UTR: A Great Innovation With Hidden Drawbacks

 UTR 5.5-7.0: Advanced

-Players with this rating have a complete set of skills and a few weapons.
-They are strong enough to compete in mid-tier junior tournaments or competitive adult leagues.
+Players with this rating have a relatively complete set of skills and even a few legitimate weapons.
+They may compete in mid-tier junior tournaments or competitive adult leagues.
 Girls with this rating can compete in upper tier junior tournaments, lower division college programs, and competitive adult leagues.

 UTR 7.0-8.5: Highly Advanced

 Players with this rating have a relatively complete game and above average athleticism.
-They are strong enough to play upper-tier junior tournaments and are usually the strongest players on competitive high school teams.
-Girls with this rating can compete in Division 2/3 college tennis teams.
+They can play upper-tier junior tournaments and are usually the strongest players on competitive high school teams and may be able to walk on Division 3 college teams.

 UTR 8.5-10: Exceptional Competitor

 Players with this rating have a variety of weapons and a high degree of athleticism.
-The are good enough to play upper-tier junior tournaments, Division 2/3 college tennis, and in highly competitive adult leagues.
-Girls with this rating can compete at the Division 1 college level.
+They can play upper-tier junior tournaments, Division 2/3 college tennis, and in highly competitive adult leagues.
+Girls with this rating can compete at Division 1 colleges.

 UTR 10-11.5: Elite Competitor